ecosense-au-dk/karibu-tutorial/helloworld.md

 [Bloch] Joshua Bloch: "Effective Java, 2nd Edition", Pearson Education, 2008

-This tutorial is written by: *Henrik Baerbak Christensen, CS at Aarhus University*
+This tutorial is written by: *Henrik Bærbak Christensen, CS at Aarhus University*

 Any comments welcome at `hbc at cs dot au dot dk`.